-Undeveloped areas of the site to be used for temporary works (e.g. temporary offices or parking, material or machinery storage) must be considered as development on undeveloped land and therefore included in the calculations.
+Undeveloped areas of the site to be used for temporary works (e.g. temporary offices or parking, material or machinery storage) must be considered as a part of the construction site and therefore included in the calculations.

 M1.2 Infill development